Notalifeform/arlo-timelapse-lambda/README.md

 The script works like this:

-* AWS triggers a snapshot every 10 minutes (configurable)
+* AWS triggers a snapshot every 10 minutes (configurable in AWS)
 * Lambda function triggers a snapshot through the Arlo cloud endpoint
 * Lambda function retrieves and stores the snapshot in a private S3 bucket
 * On your desktop: grab all images and construct a timelapse uing ffmpeg